Hecking-Heck/Palworld-Linux-Dedicated-Server-Tutorial/README.md

 - 8GB Ram
 - 40GB SSD

-This is around 15 euro for me on Hetzner and it runs perfectly fine for my 32 slot server, you may opt for less.
+This is around 15 euros for me on Hetzner and it runs perfectly fine for my 32-slot server, you may opt for less.

 # Update and upgrade everything:
 ```bash